numz/Comfyui-FlowChain/README.md

 ![Illustration](docs/assets/output1.png)

 - Allow to declare outputs in your workflow.
+- drag the **default** input socket on another output socket node, type detects automatically
-- Give a Name and select the type.
+- Give a Name.
 - **Default** value is used to connect the output.

 ![Illustration](docs/assets/output2.png)